zapodot/hystrix-dropwizard-bundle/README.md

 * It is easy to set up as it really requires you to add only a single line of code in your application (see examples below)

 ## Alternatives
-* If you want a even tighter integration between Hystrix and DropWizard, you should have a look at [Yammer's Tenacity project](//github.com/yammer/tenacity)
+* If you want a even tighter integration between Hystrix and DropWizard, you should have a look at [Yammer's Tenacity project](//github.com/yammer/tenacity).
+Note: Tenacity implies (but does not require) that you are using [Breakerbox](//github.com/yammer/breakerbox) for managing Hystrix runtime configuration.

 ## Usage
 This library is distributed through the Sonatype OSS Repo and should thus be widely available.